 As a former private piano teacher of over twenty years, I know, from experience, the importance of promoting a healthy learning environment.
-I’m often asked if going the extra mile to try to promote wellness is worth it and my answer is always “absolutely!”
+In fact, I’m often asked if going the extra mile to try to promote wellness is worth it and my answer is always “absolutely!”

 - The average school desk has more than 20,000 germs on it.